andygello555/json-dom/README.md

 ## Available languages

-At the moment the only available language to write scripts in is Javascript via [otto](https://pkg.go.dev/github.com/robertkrimen/otto)

 ### Shebangs

 The shebang prefix for scripts is `#//!` followed by a **shebang suffix** which are provided below.